Years ago my mind and my body were full of stress. I was running a large business-critical programme and I was petrified of failing.

 One of the beliefs that I had at the time was that in order to be a good project manager I had to work as hard as possible.
 When I worked late I achieved a lot and it made me feel good that I had given everything I could.
 But by giving so much of my energy to my project I slowly depleted my batteries.

 My new belief was that good project managers work smarter, not harder.
 They make good use of their team and don’t spend their evenings in the office.
-It was initially difficult for me to get up and leave at 6 pm, but over time it became easier.
+It was initially difficult for me to get up and leave at 6 pm, but over time it became easier and I started working less.

 I got Better at Asking for Help